Raphael2LB/DataAnalysisPorfolio/projects/Excel/Bike Sales/README.md

-Voici une courte introduction au projet Bike Sales mené entièrement sur Excel.
+Here is a short introduction to the Bike Sales project conducted entirely in Excel.

-Afin de consulter le dashboard final je vous invite à vous rendre sur le fichier "Bike_Sales.xlsx" présent dans ce dossier.

-Le livrable final consiste en un dashboard d'une page tel que ci-dessous :
+The final deliverable consists of a one-page dashboard as below:

+In order to consult my work file, I invite you to go to the "Bike_Sales.xlsx" file present in this folder.

 ![image](https://user-images.githubusercontent.com/130085381/232311301-bc900341-d7a8-4a40-9e88-e5e4eb0ddae0.png)

-1/ Objectif :
+1/ DATA :

+The data used comes from https://github.com/AlexTheAnalyst/Excel-Tutorial/blob/main/Excel%20Project%20Dataset.xlsx This is information pertaining to bike buyers from all over the world.

+2/ OBJECTIVES :

 This dashboard is intended for decision-makers in the bicycle sales business.